 Daihatsu Hijet 89530-87509 / 89530-87511 Transmission Control Unit (TCU) Repair

-This Case is a mild case, (Top Right Corner) This Will require a little bit of corrosion clean up and some trace repair.
+This Case is a moderate case, (Top Right Corner) This Will require a little bit of corrosion clean up and some trace repair.
 I think this one has a good chance of recovery.Daihatsu Hijet 89530-87509 / 89530-87511 Transmission Control Unit (TCU) PCB Repair

 Capacitor Leakage and Corrosion